airpair/creating-a-custom-bootstrap-build-with-scss/post.md

+## Who is this for?

-Have you ever tried to customize the font size for your [Bootstrap][]-powered website?
+If you have ever struggled to customize the overall look-and-feel of a [Bootstrap][]-powered website, this tutorial is for you.

+## Customizing Bootstrap font size and colors

-It's not something you can easily do without recompiling Bootstrap's CSS.
-If you change the font size on your page, you'll want that change to cascade through.
-A change in the base font size should recalculate header font sizes and margins/padding for text elements like paragraph tags.
+In many cases, you cannot easily customize Bootstrap's overall appearance by simply appending CSS rules after loading your `bootstrap.css` file.
+For example, if you change the base font size on your page, you'll also want to change header font sizes and margins/padding for text elements like paragraph tags.

-Let's look at how to create a custom [Bootstrap SASS][] build without maintaining our own fork of Bootstrap.
+Fundamentally changing Bootstrap is not something you can easily do without recompiling Bootstrap's CSS.

+What do I mean by recompiling?
+Well, Bootstrap is built using a CSS preprocessor.
+There are dozens of variables that control Bootstrap appearance.
+A change in one of these variables can propagate throughout our website, affecting many different styles as appropriate.

+The official version of Bootstrap is maintained using the [LESS][] CSS preprocessor, but we're going to use the [Sass][] version due to Sass's popularity.

 ## Using Bootstrap with Bower